socarium/makarasoc/README.md

    - Each SOC platform is managed independently, ensuring flexibility and scalability.

 2. **Centralized Management**
-   - A single `setup.sh` script handles installation, configuration, and management.
+   - A single `main.sh` script handles installation, configuration, and management.

 3. **Integrated Proof of Concept (PoC) Testing**
    - Attack simulations included to validate platform functionality.